Voice Agent Tests as Code: YAML Template for CI

 Map spreadsheet columns into typed fields such as id, caller goal, language, fixture, expected outcome, and risk.
 Hamming recommends rejecting imported rows that do not have an expected outcome or owner because they become untriageable later.

-Ephemeral tests can be temporary, but they should still produce evidence: run ID, agent version, assertion results, trace link, and cleanup status.
-Use them for investigations or vendor trials, then promote repeat failures into the permanent regression suite.
+Ephemeral tests can be temporary, but they should still produce evidence: run ID, agent version, assertion results, trace link, retention policy, and cleanup status.
+Hamming recommends using them for investigations, vendor trials, and preview-environment smoke checks, then promoting repeated failures into the permanent regression suite.

 Block on tests for account access, payments, compliance scripts, booking writes, workflow side effects, production handoff behavior, and any failure that previously caused customer impact.
 Keep long-tail coverage and expensive language sweeps scheduled unless they protect a launch-critical flow.